RyosukeCla/XeThon/README.md

 ```

 ### gen a bunch of react component with redux and scss
-If you want to create set of react components with redux, run this command.
+If you want to create a set of react component with redux, run this command.
 ```
 $ bin/react/react.sh generate <ComponentName>
 ```
 Domain folder and files (component, reducer, action, scss) will be created.
-And reducer and scss will be auto-imported to rootReducer.jsx and style.scss.
+And reducer and scss will be imported to rootReducer.jsx and style.scss automatically.

 ```
 app/frontend/